3D Secure: How to minimize fraud while maximizing conversion

 Whether you choose to integrate the entire Magento platform, the front-end or just the back-end, it’s up to you.
 As Sergey, long-time Magento developer and founder of Eltrino explains: “The ‘headless integration’ is relatively popular.
 In some other cases, only Magento front-end is used.
 The platform is so flexible that all ways are possible, and they all have their pros and cons.
 It totally depends on your needs and should be evaluated case-by-case.
 If your needs are straightforward, it makes sense to go out-of-the-box, especially since many features have been improved.”

-If you’re migrating from Magento 1, you’ll probably have many Magento plugins or extensions you’re planning to carry over.
+If you’re going through the Magento 2 migration process, you’ll probably have many Magento plugins or extensions you’re planning to carry over.
 Everyone we spoke to was unanimous in their advice of choosing your extensions carefully.

 “You must have a good idea of where you want your business to go.”
 Said Marc from Vaimo.
 “Not just now, but in the future too.
 Then you need to look at your extensions and ask: Are these compatible?
 Do we need to rebuild them?
 Have the Magento 2 versions been thoroughly tested?”